Breaking RSA - Shor's Algorithm

 - Put qubits in state of evenly weighted superposition using Hadamard gates

 Compute, into the output register, the value of ax (mod N)where a is the guess from earlier and x is controlled by the i’th qubit, taking on the value 2i.

 - Find the period, r, of ax (mod N).
 This can be accomplished by applying the Quantum Fourier Transform (QFT) to the output register and measuring.
 This will result, with a high probability, in a number, α, which can be used along with N to find the period of ax (mod N).
 There are classical methods to find the period, r, once a valid α is found.

 - Once a (valid) period, r, is obtained, then there is a high probability that at least one solution of GCD(ar/21,N) is a factor of N. This step is best performed on a classical computer with the Euclidean algorithm, a classical method for finding greatest common divisors between integers.

-Quantum Thought’s subsidiary company, QuSecure, has developed a quantum-proof blockchain that we are excited to take to market in the near future.
+Quantum Thought’s sister company, QuSecure, has developed a quantum-proof blockchain that we are excited to take to market in the near future.
 Stay tuned for more updates from the quantum world.